Ten Pound Poms

-Ten Pound Poms (or Ten Pound tourists) is a colloquial term used in Australia and New Zealand to describe British citizens who migrated to Australia and New Zealand after the Second World War.
-The Government of Australia initiated the Assisted Passage Migration Scheme in 1945, and the Government of New Zealand initiated a similar scheme in July 1947.
+Ten Pound Poms were British citizens who migrated to Australia and New Zealand after the Second World War.
+The government of Australia initiated the Assisted Passage Migration Scheme in 1945, and the government of New Zealand initiated a similar scheme in 1947.
 The Australian government arranged for assisted passage to Australia on chartered ships and aircraft.

-The migrants were called Ten Pound Poms due to the charge of £10 in processing fees to migrate to Australia.
+The migrants were called Ten Pound Poms because of the charge of £10 in processing fees to migrate to Australia.

 Assisted Passage Migration Scheme

-The Assisted Passage Migration Scheme was created in 1945 by the Chifley Government and its first Minister for Immigration, Arthur Calwell, as part of the "Populate or Perish" policy.
+The Assisted Passage Migration Scheme was created in 1945 by the Chifley government and its first Minister for Immigration, Arthur Calwell, as part of the "Populate or Perish" policy.
 It was intended to substantially increase the population of Australia and to supply workers for the country's booming industries.
-In return for subsidising the cost of travelling to Australia, the Government promised employment prospects, affordable housing, and a generally more optimistic lifestyle.
+As well as subsidising the cost of travelling to Australia, the government promised employment prospects, affordable housing, and a generally more optimistic lifestyle.
 But upon arrival, migrants were placed in basic migration hostels and the expected job opportunities were not always readily available.